aws-samples/aws-groundstation-cli-contact-control/README.md

 Contacts with duration shorter than the whole craft pass are scheduled in the middle of the pass to maximize craft elevation.

-The tool uses default AWS CLI credentials/region stored in the /.aws folder Learn how to set up your AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html
+The tool uses default AWS CLI credentials stored in the /.aws folder Learn how to set up your AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html

 NB: Canceling on demand contacts incurs their full cost!